-The Company continues to source community banking debt, trust preferred and preferred securities and, Regulatory Capital Relief Securities in the form of credit-linked notes.
-Regulatory Capital Relief Securities are issued by both U.S. and foreign bank issuers to manage their regulatory capital requirements.
-Regulatory Capital Relief Securities were the majority of the Company's purchases in 2021 and comprise the largest type of securities in the portfolio.
-The second largest type of investment is Structured Debt Securities, primarily consisting of Community Funding 2018, LLC.
+The Fund continues to source community banking debt, trust preferred and preferred securities and, Regulatory Capital Securities in the form of credit-linked notes.
+Regulatory Capital Securities are issued by both U.S. and foreign bank issuers to manage their regulatory capital requirements.
+All of the purchase transactions in 2022 were Regulatory Capital Securities.
+The second largest type of investment is Structured Debt Securities, solely consisting of Community Funding 2018, LLC.
 Community Funding 2018, LLC is comprised of community bank debt and trust preferred or preferred securities.